wheelnext/pep_xxx_wheel_variants/docs/design/base_definitions.md

 variant wheels.
 An example use case is a package that provides:

-- one or more GPU-accelerated variants that are used when the appropriate GPU acceleratio is available,
+- one or more GPU-accelerated variants that are used when the appropriate GPU acceleration is available,

 - a null CPU-only variant that is used when no GPU acceleration is available,